SAP/spartacus-docs/_pages/dev/tag-management-system.md

 **Note:** To work with the Spartacus tag management system, you should also be familiar with the Spartacus events service, which the TMS relies on.
 For more information, see [Events Service]({{ site.baseurl }}{% link _pages/dev/event-service.md %}).

+**Disclaimer**

+*The use of tag managers implies the execution of third-party scripts in real time within Spartacus.
+These scripts may contain malicious payloads.
+As a result, SAP cannot be held liable or responsible for the content or side effects that may be caused by the execution of third-party scripts within Spartacus.
+Development teams that are involved in the implementation of tag managers for Spartacus storefronts should consult with business stakeholders to confirm compliance with local privacy and security laws, such as GDPR.*

 **Table of Contents**

 - This will become a table of contents (this text will be scrapped).